 How to get a Paul Hastings training contract

-Training contract deadline: 31 July 2017
+Training contract deadline: 31 July 2018 (opens 1 October 2017)

 Croucher informs us that she's more inclined to offer placements to those who might not otherwise get a chance to gain experience in a City practice.
 Put it this way: if you've already completed six vac schemes with City firms, it's unlikely you'll land an offer.

-Paul Hastings receives up to 200 applications each year for its training contracts.
+Paul Hastings receives up to 250 applications each year for its training contracts.
 Croucher tells us that the quality of applicants has “dramatically improved” in recent years, making the process of selecting a shortlist (of around 20) a difficult one.

 Trainee hopefuls need a consistently impressive set of A levels and GCSEs, and a minimum 2:1 degree.
-Yvette Croucher tells us the firm is on the lookout for those A and A* grades, and also reveals that many applicants have postgraduate qualifications like LLMs or master's degrees.
+Yvette Croucher tells us the firm is on the lookout for those A and A* grades, and also reveals that many applicants have postgraduate qualifications like LLMs or other Master's degrees.
 When it comes to work experience, the firm “likes to see a variety, not just law firm vac schemes,” she says.
 “Some of our applicants have legal experience – if they've worked as a paralegal, that's particularly good – whereas others have broader City or corporate experience, which also makes them more appealing.”

-The application form is divided into four sections: academics, work experience, hobbies and interests, and finally a group of open-ended questions like 'Why do you want to be a City lawyer?' and 'What can you offer Paul Hastings?'
+The application form is divided into four sections: academics, work experience, hobbies and interests, and finally a group of open-ended questions like, 'Why do you want to be a City lawyer?' and 'What can you offer Paul Hastings?'

 Croucher has 15 years' worth of experience as a practising lawyer, “and I bring that to bear when I'm recommending candidates to put through to the interview stage,” she says.
 “Once someone's satisfied the academic criteria, it really comes down to getting a feel for the candidate.
-We're seeking people who are well rounded and mature.
-I know which characters and personalities will fit in here.”
+We're seeking people who are well rounded, resilient and mature.
+I know which characters and personalities will fit in well here.”

-Between 15 and 18 applicants make it through to the first interview, which takes place with Croucher and training principal Arun Birla.
+Approximately 20 applicants make it through to the first interview, which takes place with Croucher and training principal Arun Birla.
 “It's very informal and an opportunity for us to find out more about their background – how they think and why they are interested in our firm,” Croucher reveals.
 “We help them relax so they can speak honestly about their experiences.”

-Around eight to ten are invited back for a second interview, which lasts for a whole morning or afternoon.
+Around 12 are invited back for a second interview, which lasts for a whole morning or afternoon.
 This takes place with two partners and is, according to Croucher, “very fluid – we have questions that we ask across the interviews in order to be consistent, but overall it's free-flowing and reactive to the candidate's responses.”
 The interview is accompanied by a written assessment that involves reading and analysing a legal document.
 This tests a candidate's ability to digest information and summarise it succinctly.

 Performing particularly well on one part of the interview process doesn't seal a candidate's success.
 As Croucher stresses: “It's about overall performance and demonstrating that you have the qualities needed to thrive in a US practice.”